ostix360/Mixture-of-A-Million-Experts-Unofficial/README.md

 Train loss at the last step is 4.53 and train loss given by transformer's trainer 5.34

+### Test 3 (baseline)

+The model has 22.0M parameters

+The third test uses glu and uses num_experts_per_tok=2, num_local_experts=4. (intermediate_size=256)

+Train loss at the last step is 4.49 and train loss given by transformer's trainer 5.35

+### Conclusion

+The tow first test consume a lot more memory i.e. 3 times at least than the third test.
+The third test is the most efficient in terms of memory consumption and computation.
+And also in term of time (7 times)

 ## TODO

 - [x] Implement and test PEER layer